LupertEverett/pywrightide/Readme.md

 ## Licenses / Credits

-The code is licensed under GPLv3, and the custom made icons (a.k.a. everything in /res/icons/ except "pwicon.png", and its edited versions "ideicon.ico" and "ideicon.png") are licensed with Creative Commons BY/NC/SA.
+The code is licensed under GPLv3, and the custom made icons (a.k.a. everything in /res/icons/ except "pwicon.png", which comes from PyWright, and its edited versions "ideicon.ico" and "ideicon.png") are licensed with Creative Commons BY/NC/SA.